Skip to main content

 The national workplace violence prevention legislative movement began in healthcare — and healthcare employers face the most immediate and widespread obligations.

-States with active healthcare-specific workplace violence prevention laws include California, Connecticut, Illinois, Louisiana, Maine, Maryland, Minnesota, New Jersey, New York, Ohio, Oregon, Texas, Virginia, Washington, and Vermont.
-That is fifteen states with active mandates.
+As of May 8, 2026, states with active healthcare-specific workplace violence prevention laws include California, Connecticut, Illinois, Louisiana, Maine, Maryland, Minnesota, New Jersey, New York, Ohio, Oregon, Texas, Vermont, Virginia, and Washington.
+Oregon (HB 2552 / SB 537) and Washington (HB 1162) both took effect January 1, 2026; New York’s A203 was signed December 12, 2025 and takes effect approximately September 2026.
 A healthcare employer operating across multiple states is almost certainly operating under multiple active mandates simultaneously.

 The requirements across these laws share a common architecture — written prevention plan, risk assessment, training, incident reporting, anti-retaliation — but differ in specifics.
 Illinois requires panic buttons in hospitals.
-Ohio requires 24/7 trained coverage in emergency departments.
+Ohio requires at least one de-escalation-trained employee on-site at all times in emergency and psychiatric departments.
 Texas requires immediate post-incident services and patient care reassignment protections.
 Ohio requires attestation of compliance through a state platform.
 A healthcare employer that builds to the most demanding standard in each state it operates in, using a configurable multi-state framework, is in a structurally better position than one building separate programs state by state.

 Kestralis Group builds multi-state healthcare compliance programs as coordinated systems — a shared foundation with state-specific configurations.
 The work done for California does not need to be duplicated for Texas.
 The Ohio requirements build on what Texas already required.
 The program architecture scales.